asbel/ds-lecture-mq/mq.markdown

 -----
 ## 7. CloudMQ

-CloudAMQP are managed RabbitMQ servers in the cloud-hosted message queues that let you pass messages between processes and other systems.
+CloudAMQPs are managed RabbitMQ servers in the cloud-hosted message queues that let you pass messages between processes and other systems.
 Messages are published to a queue by a producer, the consumers can then get the messages from the queue when the consumer wants to handle the messages.
-In-between, it can route, bucffer, and persist the messages according to rules you give it.
+In-between, it can route, buffer, and persist the messages according to rules you give it.
 ![CloudMQ](img/camqp.png)
 *CloudM(8)*